Mercedes-Benz SL-Class: Abbreviation of SL

-W198 and W121 (1954—1963)
+W198 and W121 (1954–1963)

-The 300 SL was a road-going version of W198 racing car with extensive modifications to the body.
+The 300 SL was a road-going version of the W198 racing car with extensive modifications to the body.
 The 300 SL in coupé form was introduced in 1954, featuring its trademark gullwing doors.
-In 1957, the roadster succeed the coupé and had the larger conventional passenger doors and larger form-fitting headlamps and was in production until 1963.
+In 1957, the roadster succeeded the coupé and had the larger conventional passenger doors and larger form-fitting headlamps and was in production until 1963.

 In 1955, the smaller 190 SL presented an attractive, more affordable alternative to the exclusive Mercedes-Benz 300 SL, sharing its basic styling, engineering, detailing, and fully independent suspension.
 Both cars had double wishbones in front and swing axles at the rear.
 Instead of the 300 SL's expensive purpose-built W198 tubular spaceframe, the 190 SL used a shortened unitary floorpan modified from the W121 base saloon.
-A 1.9-litre four-cylinder inline engine was used instead of 300 SL's engine.
+A 1.9-litre four-cylinder in-line engine was used instead of the 300 SL's engine.

-Both 300 SL roadster and 190 SL have soft fabric folding top and optional removable hardtop.
-The production for 300 SL and 190 SL ended in 1963 with the introduction of W113 SL-Class.
+Both the 300 SL roadster and 190 SL have a soft fabric folding top and an optional removable hardtop.
+The production for 300 SL and 190 SL ended in 1963 with the introduction of the W113 SL-Class.